-- 3.28 Our role is to inform, enable, encourage, challenge and incentivise good quality engagement.
-We will do this in a range of ways (including but not limited to): - a) organising regular joint CEG Chairs meetings to share information and learning - b) providing a point of contact for the Chairs of each CEG and the CG to use and make ourselves available for bilateral engagement - c) keeping this guidance up to date as appropriate - d) providing guidance to CEGs and CG on the required content of their report - e) identifying and sharing good practice as required, so CEGs are clear of the benchmarks against which they can assess companies - f) providing clarification on the policy challenges to CEGs where this may aid their work.
+- 3.283.27 Our role is to inform, enable, encourage, challenge and incentivise good qualityengagement.
+We will do this in a range of ways (including but not limited to): - a) organising regular joint CEG Chairs meetings to share information and learning - b) providing a point of contact for the Chairs of each CEG and the CG to use and make ourselves available for bilateral engagement - c) keeping this guidance up to date as appropriate - e)d) provide a 'buddy system' between Ofgem and members of the CG, the purpose of which is to facilitate the provision of technical assistance as required - d)e) providing guidance to CEGs and CG on the required content of their report identifying and sharing good practice as required, so CEGs are clear of the - benchmarks against which they can assess companies - Fig) providing technical assistance to the clarification on the policy challenges to CEGs where this may aid their work.

-3.29 We will update this document with further detail on the timetable for ED2 when this information becomes available.
+3.293.28 We will update this document with further detail on the timetable for ED2 when thisinformation becomes available.